The Practical Astronomer

-The Practical Astronomy by Will Gater and Anton Vamplew
+A review of The Practical Astronomer by Will Gater and Anton Vamplew.

 Publisher: Dorling Kindersley

 Any book billing itself as a complete introduction to astronomy for absolute beginners must be pitched either at children, or those – like myself – so in awe of the subject that they’d prefer to be treated like children.

 With this in mind, the book succeeds admirably.